Posted under Car Brakes

 #1 Your Wheels Are Unbalanced

 Driving with one or more unbalanced wheels is like wearing two different shoes — uncomfortable!
-Ideally, weight should be evenly distributed among all four tires.
-However, as tires wear, the weight distribution can change and alter the rotational balance of the wheels.
+Ideally, all four wheels should be balanced evenly.
+However, as tires wear, this even balance can change and alter the rotational balance of the wheels.
 Because of this, you may begin to experience shaking or vibrations when driving at higher speeds.
 Luckily, you can correct this situation with a routine wheel balancing service to help ensure a smooth ride and improve tire longevity and performance.

 #2 Bad Wheel Bearings